DinaHamdan/FFM/FFM.markdown

 CSS BackOffice details
-Adjuste about us section buttons for screens bigger than 2000px Add php function to get agrè titles add adhésion type of adhesion (membre actif or adh"sion normal)
+Adjuste about us section buttons for screens bigger than 2000px Add php function to get agrè titles add adhésion type of adhesion (membre actif or adhésion normal) Change comment size change order of contact us maybe?
 //TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick

 # Retour au GRETA